Changes to EuroMillions

 February 2020 - Changes to the Jackpot Cap

-The Jackpot Cap, which has stood at €190 million since January 2012 will increase to €200 million, with the potential of climbing further to €250 million in future.
-Read more about the upcoming EuroMillions jackpot cap changes.
+The Jackpot Cap, which stood at €190 million since January 2012, increased to €200 million, with the potential of climbing further to €250 million in future.
+Read more about the EuroMillions jackpot cap changes from February 2020.

 January 2019 – Change to UK Millionaire Maker